Q: What Are The Best Solar Panels?

 The final warranty is a labor warranty.
 LG covers labor for 25 years on their pv solar panels.

 Bankability simply means that multiple lenders have demonstrated significant confidence in the quality of these panels and in the manufacturers which produce them, and that they will be around to honor any warranties and guarantees.
 Some panel manufacturers such as LG and Hanwha have taken out insurance policies that guarantee their warranties will be honored even if the firm cannot.

 We often hear the question "Are these solar panels Tier 1?"
 What people usually refer to is if they are on the Bloomberg Tier 1 List.
 Notably missing from the most current list is SunPower (due to continued financial concerns).

 Solar Panel Price

 It's important to remember that the cost of your solar panels typically represent between 18% and 30% of your fully installed solar system.
 That said, solar panel pricing can vary greatly between manufacturers.
 The chart below illustrates the % difference in the price per watt for JUST the solar panels.
-We uses Trina as the baseline price, and illustrate the percent difference in price per watt between panels.
+We use Trina as the baseline price (at 0%) because it's the cheapest, and illustrate the percent difference in price per watt between the other panels.